comp-music-lab/manyvoices3/README.md

 - [Inter rater reliability](#Inter-rater-reliability)

 ## File naming rules
-I highly recommend having a consistent naming convention for files, as some scripts rely on the file names to split information.
+Please use a consistent naming convention for files, as some scripts rely on the file names to split information.

-The naming convention for my files is ***language_location_group_condition.wav***, for example, ***Mandarin_Auckland_C1_conv.wav***.
+The naming convention for files is ***language_location_group_condition.wav***, for example, ***Mandarin_Auckland_C1_conv.wav***.

 If it's an extracted f0 or time interval file, '_f0' or '_IOI' is added at the end.

 ## Annotation
-The English audio data is available here: https://osf.io/e4pqv/.
+Audio data is available here: https://osf.io/e4pqv/.

 The annotation is divided into two tiers:

-1. First tier (interval): I labels speaker ID (numbers) among units.
+1. First tier (interval): label speaker ID (numbers) among units.

-2. Second tier (speaker): I labeled speakers as 1, 2, 3, etc., corresponding to Speaker 1, Speaker 2, Speaker 3, and so on.
+2. Second tier (speaker): label speakers as 1, 2, 3, etc., corresponding to Speaker 1, Speaker 2, Speaker 3, and so on.
 Since we have three groups, we may all name participants 1-10 across three groups.
-To make the participants ID continuous, I may rename the ID.
-For example, if C1 group have 10 participants with ID from 1-10, for R1 group, I may rename them as 11-20.
+To make the participants ID continuous, we may rename the ID.
+For example, if C1 group have 10 participants with ID from 1-10, for R1 group, we may rename them as 11-20.

 An example of the annotation is shown below in Praat.
 ![image](https://github.com/user-attachments/assets/89a0fed2-93cc-4eb1-a57e-edb631fd6ee8)